Severnaya Sosva

-The Severnaya Sosva (Северная Сосьва, "Northern Sosva”; Mansi: Та̄гт-я̄, Tāgt-jā) is a river in Khanty-Mansi Autonomous Okrug, Russia, which drains the northern Ural Mountains into the lower Ob.
+The Severnaya Sosva (Северная Сосьва, "Northern Sosva”; Northern Mansi: Со̄с-я̄, Та̄гт; Sōs-jā, Tāgt) is a river in Khanty-Mansi Autonomous Okrug, Russia, which drains the northern Ural Mountains into the lower Ob.
 It discharges into the Malaya Ob, a branch of the Ob.

 Geography

 The river and its tributaries are basically T-shaped.
 The Khulga and Lyapin flow south for about 125 mi parallel to the Urals while the main Northern Sosva flows about 125 mi northward.
 The united rivers then flow east southeast about 100 mi almost to the Ob near Igrim and then flow north about 50 mi before joining the Ob at Beryozovo.
 Its headwaters are just east of the headwaters of the Pechora on the other side of the Urals and somewhat north of the headwaters of the southeast-flowing Pelym.

 The Severnaya Sosva is 754 km long, and the area of its basin is 98300 km2.
 The average discharge of the river is 860 m3/s.
 It is frozen between November and April and floods (mostly snowmelt) from May to September.
 Like many rivers in the West Siberian Plain, it has an extensive flood plain with marshes and meanders.
 In spring the area near the Ob often floods.
 The channel width sometimes approaches 1 km and the flood plain 40 km.
 The river is navigable by ships in the lower region.

 There are two Malaya Sosva rivers.
 The larger flows north to join the Northern Sosva near Igrim.
 The other joins the Bolshaya Sosva to form the Northern Sosva.